virtualmin/virtualmin-gpl/README.md

 # Extending Virtualmin

 The best way to extend Virtualmin is usually through plugins.
-Virtualmin plugins are merely Webmin modules, with a few extra files.
+Virtualmin plugins are merely Webmin modules, with a few extra files, and some hooks into the Virtualmin API.
 Webmin module development is documented in the [Webmin Wiki](http://doxfer.webmin.com/Webmin/ModuleDevelopment), and lots of example plugins exist in our other repos (e.g. virtualmin-nginx is a good example of extending core functionality with plugins).